-If the baby is feeling any from of discomfort, it will make it difficult for the baby to sleep.
+If the baby is feeling any form of discomfort, it will make it difficult for the baby to sleep.

-Improper positioning your baby while nursing often makes the baby swallow air along with milk.
+Improper positioning of your baby while nursing often makes the baby swallow air along with milk.

 - Always feed the baby in an inclined position.

-- If you are feeding your little one with a bottle, while feeding make sure there is no air in the nipple.
+- If you are feeding your little one with a bottle, while feeding makes sure there is no air in the nipple.

 Note: Try to avoid nursing while lying on the bed.